 Rome: a brief travel guide

-Rome is the capital of Italy and the third most populous city in the European Union by population within city limits.
-Rome has an extravagant culture and cuisine, art and architecture, and also a vast historical background the remnants of which have made the city a gigantic museum.
+Rome is the capital of Italy and the third-most populous city in the European Union by population within its city limits.
+Rome has an extravagant culture, art, and architecture, and also a vast historical background, the remnants of which have turned the city into a gigantic museum.
 The squares, the buildings, the markets, and the fountains have made Rome one of the most popular travel destinations worldwide.
-Furthermore Rome is a religious center, as it surrounds the Vatican City, the smallest country in the world.
+Furthermore, Rome is a religious center, as it encloses the Vatican City, the smallest country in the world.

 When to visit Rome